-- The number of cage traps that can be set each night is limited to the number that can be cleared within two hours of sunrise to a maximum of 100 traps per investigator in the field - Unless justified otherwise to the Secretary's ACEC, trapping periods using these traps must not exceed four consecutive nights at any one site with a minimum of three nights between trapping periods. - Place traps in the shade of vegetation in summer.
+- The number of cage traps that can be set each night is limited to the number that can be cleared within two hours of sunrise to a maximum of 100 traps per investigator in the field. - Generally, a maximum of four consecutive nights of trapping will be approved at any one site. - Place traps in the shade of vegetation in summer.
 Traps are to be closed during the daytime in periods of high temperatures.
 For example, in inland New South Wales, daily closing of traps may be the norm during summer months. - Trapping is to cease during periods of extreme weather. - Elliott traps should be provided with bedding of either dry leaves or a non-absorbent fibre (e.g. Dupont Hollofill).
 Cotton wool must not be used as it absorbs water and can contribute to hypothermia. - If there is any risk of inclement weather, Elliott traps should be covered with plastic or canvas to prevent rain entering the trap.
 Traps of wire mesh construction should be covered with either opaque plastic or hessian except when trapping in high temperatures when they should be covered with shade cloth.